qwaneu/qwaneu.github.io/_drafts/stigmergy-writeup.md

 Wearing headphones in a noisy office is contageous.
 One person starts wearing headphones.
 Someone else sees this, and also starts wearing headphones.
 Until everyone wears headphones and direct communication is very difficult.

+Symptons (purple stickies)
+- Wearing my headphones invites others to wear headphones
+- Headphones put other people off

+Break existing trail:

+Stigmergic remediations (change the environment, often can be started by one person)
+- Put up a "Please do disturb sign

+Facilitation / set example:
+- Wear earmuffs and other ways of _making it ridiculuously absurd_
+- Interrupt the headphone workers
+- Take extraneous chat elsewhere

+Make a new trail:
+- Start giving vital information VERBALLY
+- Have more interactive working situations. e.g:
+ - Start pairing
+ - Whiteboarding
+ - Start mobbing on issues

+This poster is fairly stigmergic, but even then, some of the turn-arounds are more facilitation, setting examples.

 <a id="org4b4b1c1"></a>

 # Story 2 - Code, for better or for worse